Teah Dennis Jr.

-Teah Baysah Dennis (born 5 July 1992) is a Liberian professional footballer who plays as a defender and most recently played for I-League side Punjab FC.
+Teah Baysah Dennis (born 5 July 1992) is a Liberian former professional footballer who played as a defender.

 Background

 Teah Dennis Jr., born in Liberia, began his playing career with LPRC Oilers FC in Monrovia.
 He was then transferred to one of the country's biggest clubs, Barrack Young Controllers Football Club, where he established himself as a key player.

 After several seasons with Barrack Young Controllers, Dennis moved to Jordanian club Al-Ahli in 2014 on a two-year loan deal.
-On 1 July 2016, he again went on loan deal, this time to Malaysian outfit Sarawak.
-After permanently moving back to Al-Ahli in 2017, he transferred to rival Jordanian club Al-Hussein the following year before eventually landing at Indian club Punjab F.C. at the beginning of the 2019 season.
+On 1 July 2016, he again went on a loan deal, this time to Malaysian outfit Sarawak.
+After permanently moving back to Al-Ahli in 2017, he transferred to rival Jordanian club Al-Hussein the following year before eventually landing at Indian club Minerva Punjab FC at the beginning of the 2019 season.
 He also played for Calcutta Football League side Southern Samity.